IoannisNezis/ad-blog/content/post/project-qlue-ls/index.md

 })
 ```
 When you open a `sparql` file (a file with suffix `.rq`).
-This runs the comand `qlue-ls server` and connects the language client to this process.
+This runs the command `qlue-ls server` and connects the language client to this process.

 ## VS-code

 In vs-code there is no build in language-client.
-Instead you have to create a vs-code-extention that acts as a language-client.
+Instead, you have to create a vs-code-extention that acts as a language-client.
-I will do that in the Future(TM).
+I will do that in the Future™.

 ## The Browser

 Okay, now the for the cherry on top:
-Let's connect this thing to a web-based editor (a editor that runs in a browser).
+Let's connect this thing to a web-based editor (an editor that runs in a browser).
-"But wait!" you might say, "browser is javascript land".
+"But wait!" you might say, "browser is JavaScript land".
 And you would be right, until 2017.

 ### WebAssembly

 [WebAssembly](https://webassembly.org/) is a open standard defined by the [World Wide Web Consortium](https://www.w3.org/).
-It defines a Bytecode to run programms withing the browser.
+It defines a Bytecode to run programs withing the browser.
-All big browers support it.
+All big browsers support it.

-If your Programm can be convertet (compiled) to this WebAssembly(WASM) bytecode it can executed in the Browser.
+If your Program can be converted (compiled) to this WebAssembly(WASM) Bytecode it can execute in the Browser.
 ![](img/WebAssembly-data-flow-architecture.png)[^9]
-So now we need to build a compiler to convert Rust to WASM bytecode...
+So now we need to build a compiler to convert Rust to WASM Bytecode...
-Unfortunatly [some strangers on the Internet](https://github.com/rustwasm/team) already did that.
+Unfortunately [some strangers on the Internet](https://github.com/rustwasm/team) already did that.
 The Project is called [wasm-pack](https://rustwasm.github.io/wasm-pack/).

-It's very organic and simple, you just anotate the method or struct you want to "export" to wasm.
+It's very organic and simple, you just annotate the method or struct you want to "export" to WASM.

 ```rust
 #[wasm_bindgen]